 3.7 In order to promote growth and investment in the local economy, the Council is continuing to look for further opportunities for capital investment.
-The following new schemes have been included in the Programme going forward:
+A new scheme for the Heritage Action Zone is requested to be approved.
+The scheme will result in circa